Watermarking Tips for Family Photographers

 Designing a Watermark for Both Purposes

-A well-designed watermark can still fulfill the watermarks traditional role, while also helping a photographer advertise when their pictures are shared.
+A well-designed watermark can still fulfil the watermarks traditional role, while also helping a photographer advertise when their pictures are shared.
 To create a watermark that does both of these things, your watermark should:

 . contain your name (or your company's name)